theXappy/MF800-LTE-5G-USB-MODEM/README.md

 ### ⚡ UART
 UART pins are arrange in a rectangle, on the SIM slot side of the device.
-Mapping, assuming the USB connect points to the right:
+Mapping, assuming the USB connector points to the right:
 * Top Left: GND
 * Top Right: VCC
 * Bottom Left: TX